Évreux: Middle Ages

 The first known members of the family of the counts of Évreux were descended from an illegitimate son of Richard I, duke of Normandy.
 These counts became extinct in the male line with the death of Count William in 1118 AD.
+The city was burned in 1119 by Henry I of England after receiving the agreement from Bishop Audoin.
 The county passed by right of Agnes, William's sister and wife of Simon I de Montfort (died 1087 AD) to the house of the lords of Montfort-l'Amaury.
 Amaury VI de Montfort-Évreux ceded the title in 1200 to King Philip II.
 Philip IV presented it in 1307 to his brother Louis d'Évreux, for whose benefit Philip the Tall raised the county of Évreux into the peerage of France in 1317.

 Philip d'Évreux, son of Louis, became king of Navarre by his marriage to Joan II of Navarre, daughter of Louis the Headstrong, and their son Charles the Bad and their grandson Charles the Noble were also kings of Navarre.
 The latter ceded his counties of Évreux, Champagne and Brie to King Charles VI of France in 1404.
 In 1427 the county of Évreux was bestowed by King Charles VII on Sir John Stewart of Darnley (c.
 1365–1429), the commander of his Scottish bodyguard, who in 1423 had received the seigniory of Aubigny, and in February 1427 or 1428 he was granted the right to quarter the royal arms of France for his victories over the English.
 On Stuart's death before Orléans, during an attack on an English convoy, the county reverted to the crown.